realtimeradio/oversampled-pfb/hdl/playground/types/readme.md

 struct. `localparam width = $bits(dtype)`

 # 09/17/2020
-One of the problem with data types is that I just learned in the context of memory that Vivado can't infer a memory.
-For example `wk_t twiddle [FFT_LEN/2]` failed to get a ROM.
-I had to help it by saying `logic [$bits(wk_t)-1:0] twiddle [FFT_LEN/2]`.
-This is one of those subtle things that argues for widths to be thrown around as parameters...
+One of the problem with data types is that Vivado synthesis would warn that the readmemh task was malformed and that 'twiddle' was an 'invalid memory name'.
+Therefore in the context of memory Vivado cannot recognize that a packed struct is just a vector of bits.
+Adding the $bits() call was enough to help vivado out... (e.g. `logic signed [$bits(wk_t)-1:0] twiddle [FFT_LEN/2]`) this is a bug... no reason vivado shouldn't be able to understand this.
+But this is one of those sutble things that argues for widths to be passed around as parameters...

+Also, considering this the importance of they keyword signed in the ROM inference raises a question.
+Because I was actually first doing simulations without it being labled signed and everything was coming out fine.
+However, I am not sure what would have happned in hardwre.
+I therefore changed it to explicitly say signed.
+But again this argues you can't do much by defining a type as signedin one spot and just have it propagate without to again have to explicitly declare something as signed.

 Also, with interfaces it is seemingly annoying to read the synthesis report and determin if the "unconnected port" warnings are because I missed something or if